FreedomIntelligence/LLMZoo/README.md

 LLM Zoo are mainly contributed by:
 - Data and Model: [Zhihong Chen](https://zhjohnchan.github.io/), [Junying Chen](), [Hongbo Zhang](), [Feng Jiang](), [Benyou Wang](https://wabyking.github.io/old.html) (Advisor)
 - Evaluation: [Tiannan Wang](), [Fei Yu](), [Guiming Chen]()
-- Others: Zhiyi Zhang, Jianquan Li, and Xiang Wan
+- Others: Zhiyi Zhang, Jianquan Li and Xiang Wan

 As an open source project, we are open to contributions.
 Feel free to contribute if you have any ideas or find any issue.